mshadlou/TissueSample_MEAN/README.md

 > You must have npm package manager and nodeJs already installed in your platform

+This repo belongs to "One problem, two solutions" and here I present solution using MEAN-Stack.
+Another solution is <a href="https://github.com/mshadlou/TissueSample_ASP.NET"> ASP.NET Stack</a>

 ## Goals

 1. Display a list of collections on the home page (including their title and associated disease).